-Eye protection is available to faculty, staff, students and visitors to laboratories where chemicals are used and stored.
-Protective eye and face equipment must be used where there is a reasonable probability of injury from hazardous materials.
+Eye protection is available to all employees or visitors to laboratories where chemicals are used and stored.
+Protective eye and face equipment must be used where there is a reasonable probability of injury from hazardous materials that can be prevented from such equipment.

+The laboratory supervisor establishes the minimum level of eye protection needed for the laboratory activity.
 Specialized types of eye protection, such as ultraviolet light restricting safety glasses, are available on an as needed basis.
-All eye protective devices for laboratory use must be stamped with "Z87" by the manufacturer.
+All eye protective devices for laboratory use must be stamped with "Z87" by the manufacturer if they meet ANSI standards.
+If the eye protection is not marked, it may not. meet minimum eye safety protection standards.

-- 1. Safety glasses with side shields offer protection against flying fragments, chips, particles, sand, and dirt.
-Safety Glasses are the minimum level of eye protection required when an impact hazard exists or when working with hazardous materials. - 2.
-Safety goggles (impact goggles) offer adequate protection against flying particles.
-These should be worn when working with glassware under reduced or elevated pressure or with drill presses, grinders or other similar conditions. - 3.
-Chemical splash goggles have indirect venting for splash proof sides, which provide adequate protection against splashes.
+1. Safety glasses with side shields offer protection against flying fragments, chips, particles, sand, and dirt.
+Safety Glasses are the minimum level of eye protection required when an impact hazard exists or when working with hazardous materials.
+Safety glasses are acceptable when:

+- a.
+Pipeting hazardous materials - b.
+Handling closed bottle of hazardous materials - c.
+Mixing small quantities of solutions of hazardous materials - d.
+Opening centrifuge tubes

+2. Safety goggles (impact goggles) offer adequate protection against flying particles.
+These should be worn when working with glassware under reduced or elevated pressure or with drill presses, grinders or other similar conditions.

+3. Chemical splash goggles have indirect venting for splash proof sides, which provide adequate protection against splashes.
 Chemical splash goggles offer the best eye protection from chemical splashes.
 Impact goggles should not be worn when danger of a splash exists.
-Chemical Splash Goggles are required when working with corrosive or injurious chemicals and a reasonable probability of splash exists. - 4.
-Face shields protect the face and neck from flying particles and splashes.
+Chemical Splash Goggles are required when working with corrosive or injurious chemicals and a reasonable probability of splash exists, for example:

+- a.
+Pouring acid out of a 1 pint bottle

+- b.
+Pouring methylene chloride from a 1 liter bottle

+- c.
+Working with liquids under pressure

+4. Face shields protect the face and neck from flying particles and splashes.
 Always wear additional eye protection under face shields.
 Ultra-violet lightface shields should be worn when working over UV light sources.
-Face Shield and Chemical Splash Goggles are required when working with larger quantities of corrosive chemicals or a high probability of eye and face injury exists.
+Face Shield and Chemical Splash Goggles are required when working with larger quantities of corrosive chemicals or a high probability of eye and face injury exists such as:

+- a.
+Working with an acid bath - b.
+Pouring 4 liters of acid into a container - c.
+Handling highly reactive chemicals that may spatter